 The following appointments should NOT be booked online - Coil insertion/removal, Implant insertion/removal, Pessary insertion/removal, Joint injections

 Padgate Medical Centre

 At Padgate Medical Surgery the doctors and nurses and staff take pride in offering the highest standard of patient-centred healthcare.
 We try to focus on you as a whole person, and help you find ways to improve your health.

 We help you manage any chronic illnesses you may have and offer a wide variety of other medical services such as antenatal and postnatal care, minor surgery, childhood vaccinations and well-person check-ups, Family Planning Clinic, Diabetic Clinic.
 We are a training practice and you may be asked to see qualified doctors who are nearing the end of their GP training.
-If you prefer to see one of the more senior doctors , just let us know.
+Our skilled staff include Practice Nurses, Health Care Assistant who can manage help for long term chronic conditions.

 Our nurses manage many of the conditions that previously used to be managed by doctors- asthma, diabetes and COPD to name a few.

 The Citizens Advice Bureau provide free appointments one day a week.

 The practice has wheelchair access and toilet facilities for the disabled.